|House Tarly of Horn Hill|

 Samwell is part of the great ranging in search of Mance Rayder and Benjen Stark beyond the Wall.
 After the fight at the Fist, Sam slays an Other.
 He escapes the mutiny at Craster's Keep with Gilly, and they are among the few survivors to reach the Wall.
-After the Battle of Castle Black, Sam arranges for the election of Jon Snow as Lord Commander of the Night's Watch.
+After the battle beneath the Wall, Sam arranges for the election of Jon Snow as Lord Commander of the Night's Watch.

 A Feast for Crows

 Brienne of Tarth spots the badge of House Tarly among those that had been collected from the dead around Duskendale.
 As he is meting out justice in Maidenpool, Randyll meets Brienne.
 He dismisses her mission and tells her never to set foot within his sight again.
 Dickon Tarly is betrothed to Eleanor Mooton, the daughter of Lord William Mooton of Maidenpool.

 Dickon has married Eleanor Mooton.

 Randyll returns to King's Landing upon receiving news of the arrest of Margaery Tyrell.
 He receives custody of her and her cousins after swearing a holy oath to return them for trial.
 As part of Lord Regent Kevan Lannister's efforts to assuage the men of the Reach, Lord Tarly is named justiciar on the small council of King Tommen I Baratheon.